mlesnoff/Jchemo.jl/README.md

 [![Build Status](https://github.com/mlesnoff/Jchemo.jl/workflows/CI/badge.svg)](https://github.com/mlesnoff/Jchemo.jl/actions)
 [![Project Status: Active - The project has reached a stable, usable state and is being actively developed.](http://www.repostatus.org/badges/latest/active.svg)](http://www.repostatus.org/#active)

-**Jchemo.jl** is a package for [**exploratory data analyses and supervised predictions**](https://mlesnoff.github.io/Jchemo.jl/dev/domains/), with focus on **high dimensional data**.
+**Jchemo.jl** provides tools for [**exploratory data analyses and supervised predictions**](https://mlesnoff.github.io/Jchemo.jl/dev/domains/), with focus on **high dimensional data**.

-The package was initially designed about **partial least squares regression and discrimination models** and variants, in particular locally weighted PLS models (**LWPLS**) (e.g. https://doi.org/10.1002/cem.3209).
+The package was initially designed about **partial least squares (PLS) regression and discrimination models** and variants, in particular locally weighted PLS models (**LWPLS**) (e.g. https://doi.org/10.1002/cem.3209).
-It has then been expanded to many other methods of dimension reduction, regression and discrimination.
+It has then been expanded to many other methods of dimension reduction, regression and discrimination ([see here](https://mlesnoff.github.io/Jchemo.jl/dev/domains/)).

-The package was named **Jchemo** since it is orientated to chemometrics, but most of the provided methods are **generic to other domains**.
+The package was named **Jchemo** since it is orientated to chemometrics, but most of the provided methods are generic to other domains.

 Auxiliary functions such as **transform**, **predict**, **coef** and **summary** are available.
 **Tuning the predictive models** is facilitated by functions **gridscore** (validation dataset) and